bcambel/blog.bahadir.io/content/failed-entrepreneur.md

 - did not take care myself; emotionally and physically
 - did not listen people very well.
 I've heard them but did not actually listen.
 I kept on talking and talking.
 - being an expat and entrepreneur is somewhat crazy when you know you're going to have visa problems.
-Too much instability in one man's life.
+Too much instability in one man's life
-- did not use my time wisely.
+- did not use my time wisely
-- tried to do too much.
+- tried to do too much
-- should be less harsh on myself and others.
+- should be less harsh on myself and others
-- was(am) stubborn when I should not be.
+- was(am) stubborn when I should not be
-- was inconsistent.
--- I ran 90km in June '12 then in the last 6 months I only ran 30km.
+- was inconsistent ( ran 90km in June '12 then in the last 6 months I only ran 30km )

 Business
 -----------------

-- relationships matter a lot
+- should have connected with more people.
+Relationships matter a lot.
 - did not plan ahead the business
 - *do not write a 100 page business plan* does not mean don't write it at all
 - started working on other ideas and lost focus when business needed the most
 - should take the money when a beta user offered to pay
+- should have postpone opening company till we have a paying customer base.

 Programming
 -------------